Home » Symptoms » Dog Symptoms A-Z » Inflammation of the Front Part of the Eye (Uveitis)

 Inflammation of the Front Part of the Eye (Uveitis) in Dogs

-Are you unsure what is wrong with your pet?
-Feel free to use our symptom checker for more clarity.
+Unsure about what’s wrong with your pet?
+Feel free to use our Symptom Checker for more clarity

 Uveitis is an inflammation of the middle layer of the eye (uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
 It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye.) in dogs, which can affect both the anterior (irisThe iris is the colored part of the eye that surrounds the pupil.
 It consists of muscle tissue and adjusts the size of the pupil through its contraction or relaxation to regulate the amount of light that enters the eye. and ciliary bodyThe ciliary body is part of the eye located behind the iris.
-It is responsible for producing the aqueous humor, which regulates intraocular pressure and aids the lens in accommodation.) and posterior (choroidThe choroid is a layer of the eye located between the retina and the white outer layer of the eye (sclera).
-It is rich in blood vessels and responsible for supplying the retina with nutrients and oxygen.) segments.
-It can lead to significant visual disturbances and pain and requires prompt veterinary treatment.
+It is responsible for producing the aqueous humor, which regulates intraocular pressure and aids the lens in accommodation.) and posterior segments (choroidThe choroid is a layer of the eye located between the retina and the white outer layer of the eye (sclera).
+It is rich in blood vessels and responsible for supplying the retina with nutrients and oxygen.).
+It can lead to significant Visual disturbances and Pain, requiring prompt veterinary treatment.

 Can Occur with the Following Diseases:

-- Iris Atrophy (Degeneration of the Iris in the Eye)
+- Iris atrophy (degeneration of the iris in the eye)

 - Coccidioidomycosis (Fungal Infection of the Lung with the Fungus Coccidioides Immitis, Valley Fever)

-- Synechiae in the Eye (Adhesion of Structures in the Eye)
+- Synechiae in the eye (adhesion of structures in the eye)

 - Uveodermatologic Syndrome (Skin and Ocular inflammation)